MPLLang/delayed-seq/README-artifact.txt

   [delayed-seq/cpp-new]$ PARLAY_NUM_THREADS=<N> bin/<BENCHMARK>.<VERSION>.cpp.bin <ARGS> -repeat <R> -warmup <W>

-The ml binaries are similar, but with slightly different syntax:
+The ML binaries are similar, but with slightly different syntax:

   [delayed-seq/ml]$ bin/<BENCHMARK>.<VERSION>.mpl-v02.bin @mpl procs <N> -- <ARGS> -repeat <R> -warmup <W>

+Many of the benchmarks (all except quickhull, bfs, and grep) take only a single size argument, `-n <SIZE>`.
+This makes it easy to test performance across a range of problem sizes.
+For example, here are the commands for running the C++ linefit benchmark (with 'delay' version of the library, i.e. full fusion) on 16 cores across a range of problem sizes, with 10 repetitions and 3 seconds of warmup.

+  $ cd cpp-new
+  $ make linefit.delay.cpp.bin
+  $ PARLAY_NUM_THREADS=16 bin/linefit.delay.cpp.bin -n 1000000 -repeat 10 -warmup 3
+  $ PARLAY_NUM_THREADS=16 bin/linefit.delay.cpp.bin -n 500000000 -repeat 10 -warmup 3

+And similarly for ML:

+  $ cd ml
+  $ make linefit.delay.mpl-v02.bin
+  $ bin/linefit.delay.mpl-v02.bin @mpl procs 16 -- -n 1000000 -repeat 10 -warmup 3
+  $ bin/linefit.delay.mpl-v02.bin @mpl procs 16 -- -n 500000000 -repeat 10 -warmup 3

-In the top-level folder, the JSON files specifies the experiments.
-These specifications are used by `scripts/gencmds` to produce "rows" of key-value pairs, where each row describes one experiment.
+In the top-level folder, there are JSON files to specify the parameters used in our experiments.
+These specifications are passed to `scripts/gencmds` which produces "rows" of key-value pairs, where each row describes one experiment.
 Examples of keys include "config", "tag", "impl", etc. The config is either "cpp" or "mpl-v02", the tag is the benchmark name, the impl is the version of the library used, etc.

 The output of `scripts/gencmds` is then piped into `scripts/runcmds` to produce results.
 See the `run` script for more detail.

 Finally, the script `report` parses the results and produces tables and figures.